The Process of Assimilation.

 When we last left Jacob and his 12 sons, they were thriving.
 Despite being set in the midst of a corrupt Egyptian society, the Jewish community was flourishing with schools, synagogues and social networks.
 With such a strong "Jewish" infrastructure, assimilation was virtually non-existent; in fact, the Talmud reports there was only one incident of intermarriage!

-Today, with "Jewish continuity" such a priority (as it is in every generation), we want to know: What was the secret of success for the Jewish community in Egypt?
+Today, with "Jewish continuity" such a priority (as it is in every generation), it is important to identify: What was the secret of success for the Jewish community in Egypt?

-Second, the Midrash says that when Jacob's family arrived in Egypt, they made a pact amongst themselves to prevent assimilation.
-They agreed not to change their names, style of dress, or language.
-With these safeguards, they were able to maintain a healthy degree of unique identity.
+Second, the Midrash says that when Jacob's family arrived in Egypt, they instituted a hedge against assimilation: agreeing not to change their names, style of dress, or language.
+With these safeguards, they were able to maintain a healthy, unique identity.

 At the beginning of this week's Parsha, the Torah says: